vinc/level/README.md

 Usage
 -----

-Use arrow keys to update screen backlight or audio volume:
+Use arrow keys to update screen backlight or audio volume, and the escape key to exit.

 ```
 $ level screen